glitched-sudhanshu/PokeVerse/README.md

    Currently, the app closes on back press in favourite section.
 6. For the special action button in 1v1, change its implementation to bitmap to reduce recomposition (refer PokeVerse repo)
-7. Refactor all the hardcoded actions in one place
-8. Hoist game over screen
+7. Hoist game over screen
-9. Center loader while loading next page
+8. Center loader while loading next page